astropy/astropy/docs/development/testguide.rst

 setup.py test
 =============

-Astropy and the affiliated package template provide a ``test`` setup command, invoked by running ``python setup.py test`` while in the package root directory.
+astropy and the Astropy package template provide a ``test`` setup command, invoked by running ``python setup.py test`` while in the package root directory.
 Run ``python setup.py test --help`` to see the options to the test command.